 There are saunas, and steam rooms, you can have lunch at the restaurant, book a massage or one of the spa treatments, and spend half a day at the Blue Lagoon… Just make sure to book everything in advance – from entrance tickets to spa treatments or restaurant reservations.

 Practical information: Count at least 2 hours for a visit to the Blue Lagoon, but you can stay as long as you want to (the ticket is valid the whole day).
 You can find practical info and book your tickets here.
 If your ticket doesn’t include towels, we recommend packing quick-drying travel towels.
-They’ll come in handy in other pools in Iceland as well.
+They will come in handy in other pools in Iceland as well.

 The best way to get to the Blue Lagoon is by car or by taking the Blue Lagoon shuttle bus from Keflavik airport or from Reykjavik.